cilginc/cilginc.github.io/_posts/2025-07-03-TryHackMe-ContainMe.md

 </html>
 ```

-We can't read the files though.
-But maybe we can inject one more command using `;` lets try that.
+It seems we can list the files but we can't actually read the file contents.
+The script just lists file details.
+But what if the backend is vulnerable to command injection?
+Let's try to piggyback another command using a semicolon (`;`).

 ```bash
 ❯ curl 'http://10.10.84.234/index.php?path=../../../../../../../../etc/passwd;id'